FredKSchott/snowpack/www/_template/tutorials/getting-started.md

 ---
 layout: layouts/content.njk
 title: 'Starting a New Project'
+description: This guide shows you how to set up Snowpack from scratch in a Node.js project.
+Along the way learn key concepts of Snowpack and unbundled development.
 ---

 Welcome to Snowpack!
 This guide shows you how to set up Snowpack from scratch in a Node.js project.
 Along the way learn key concepts of Snowpack and unbundled development